xibosignage/xibo-manual/source/en/layouts_overlay.md

 {tip}
 [[PRODUCTNAME]] will not render the background on Players when a Layout is scheduled as an Overlay Layout.

+**Please note:** Layouts that contain Widgets / Media that use the Edge browser cannot be used with an Overlay Layout as content cannot sit on top of other content under these circumstances.
+This would include HLS and Embedded Youtube.
+If your content is not a video then the CEF browser can be used instead.
 {/tip}

 {tip}